Towards Acyclic Preference Evaluation of Language Models via Multiple Evaluators: Abstract

 \section{Abstract}

 Despite the remarkable success of Large Language Models (LLMs), evaluating their outputs' quality regarding \emph{preference} remains a critical challenge.
-Existing works usually leverage an LLM as the judge for comparing LLMs' output pairwisely, yet such model-based evaluator is \emph{weak evaluator} due to \emph{conflicting preference}, i.e., output A is better than B, B than C, but C than A, causing contradictory evaluation results.
-To address this, we introduce \OURS{} (Preference Graph Ensemble and Denoise), a novel approach that leverages multiple model-based evaluators to construct preference graphs, and then ensemble and denoise these graphs for better, non-contradictory evaluation results.
-In particular, our method consists of two primary stages: aggregating evaluations into a unified graph and applying a denoising process to eliminate cyclic inconsistencies, ensuring a directed acyclic graph (DAG) structure.
+While existing works usually leverage a strong LLM as the judge for comparing LLMs' response pairwisely, such a single-evaluator approach is vulnerable to \emph{cyclic preference} , i.e., output A is better than B, B than C, but C is better than A, causing contradictory evaluation results.
+To address this, we introduce \OURS{} (Preference Graph Ensemble and Denoising), a novel approach that leverages multiple model-based evaluators to construct preference graphs, and then ensembles and denoises these graphs for acyclic, non-contradictory evaluation results.
 We provide theoretical guarantees for our framework, demonstrating its efficacy in recovering the ground truth preference structure.
-Extensive experiments on ten benchmarks demonstrate \OURS{}'s superiority in three applications: model ranking, response selection, and model alignment tasks.
+Extensive experiments on ten benchmarks demonstrate \OURS{}'s superiority in three applications: 1) model ranking for evaluation, 2) response selection for test-time scaling, and 3) data selection for model fine-tuning.
 Notably, \OURS{} combines small LLM evaluators (e.g., Llama3-8B, Mistral-7B, Qwen2-7B) to outperform strong ones (e.g., Qwen2-72B), showcasing its effectiveness in enhancing evaluation reliability and improving model performance.